 The upside to traveling in cold weather is that you can get away with re-wearing your outermost layers by bringing thinner clothing to wear underneath.
 Choose a favorite neutral sweater and stretch its wearability with multiple long-sleeved t-shirts.
 Wearing long underwear or leggings under your lighter-weight pants can add extra warmth and versatility.

 Use compression bags

 Using smaller bags within your larger suitcase is a great way to organize and separate your belongings (isolating dirty laundry, for example).
 Compression bags have the added benefit of actually giving you more room—most will shrink down to about half-size.
 Just fill with your bulkier items and roll to remove air.

 A coat will take up a lot of room, so consider your itinerary and choose one that will work for as many occasions as possible.
 A city trip that will involve museum visits and restaurant dinners may warrant a more sophisticated wool coat, while a convertible jacket with a waterproof outer layer and warmer inner layer is great for hiking the countryside.

 Planes tend to be chilly, so layer up before you get on board.
 Wear your coat and bulkiest sweater—you can always relegate one to the overhead bin or use it as a pillow if you get too warm.
 If you’re bringing boots, go for a slip-on variety—they’ll work just fine for getting through security, keeping your feet warm in-flight and also freeing up some coveted suitcase space.

-Do you have any tips or tricks for packing your suitcase?
+Do you have any tips or tricks for packing your suitcase for winter travel?
 Tell us in the comments!